Cime per l'ormeggio nel porto turistico

 The bow mooring and stern lines are meant to prevent the boat from moving away from the dock and from moving forward or backward.
 To accomplish their task, they must remain spaced several meters in front of the bow and behind the stern.

-Even more important than breast lines, the spring lines stop the boat’s oscillating movements in every direction: both approaching and moving away from the dock, and both to the right and left.
-Known to more educated boaters as springs, they remain fundamental for mooring.
-In favorable weather conditions, and when you’re certain you can intervene in case of sudden changes, you can limit yourself to securing two lines at bow and stern and two springs.
-This is a practical, quick solution, suitable for saving some time.
+Even more important than breast lines, stern lines stop the boat’s oscillatory movements in every direction: both towards and away from the quay, as well as to the left and right.
+Known by more experienced sailors as springs, they remain fundamental for mooring.
+In favorable weather conditions, and in any case when you are certain you can intervene in the event of sudden changes, you can limit yourself to securing two lines at the bow and stern and two springs.
+This is a practical, fast solution, suitable for saving a bit of time.
 Perhaps a bit lazy, but not ineffective.
-However, don’t limit the precision in using fenders, which must be positioned at the right height to protect the hull.
+However, do not compromise on precision when using fenders, which must be positioned at the correct height to protect the hull.